johnnytillqvist/johnnytillqvist/README.md

 Hey, I'm Johnny.

-I worked in the tech space since 2009.
-In the end of 2022 I signed up for a Data Analytics Program at CareerFoundry to learn more about data.
-After learning about Excel, SQL, Tableau, and Python, I got hooked on Python.
-Here below you can find some of the projects I made.
+I have been working in the tech space since 2009.
+In late 2022, I enrolled in a Data Analytics Program at CareerFoundry to enhance my knowledge of data.
+Throughout the program, I gained proficiency in Excel, SQL, Tableau, and Python.
+However, Python captured my interest the most.
+Below are some of the projects I have completed.

 You can also find me on LinkedIn: https://www.linkedin.com/in/johnnytillqvist/